 Indigo Beach Club

 How to get there?
 Head down towards the harbour by the Pirat Hotel.
-When you reach the bottom just walk through the harbour side car park.
-At the end take the small flight of steps up onto the harbour wall.
+When you reach the bottom just walk through the harbourside car park.
+At the end take the small flight of steps onto the harbour wall.
 The upper level of the beach club is directly on your right.

 Cakil Beach Club

-Cakil Beach Club, is located just past Indigo Beach Club, it is just a short walk into Kalkan Old Town.
-This beach club is affiliated with Pirat Hotel and just a 3 minute walk away from the hotels' grounds.
+Cakil Beach Club is located just past Indigo Beach Club, just a short walk into Kalkan Old Town.
+This beach club is affiliated with Pirat Hotel and is just a 3-minute walk away from the hotel's grounds.
 There is a large deck furnished with sunbeds and umbrellas. there is a ladder from the deck that leads directly into the sea.
 Also on the deck is a shaded restaurant that serves a variety of cocktails and food for you to enjoy.